sagemath/trac_to_gh/Issue 5424.md

 # Issue 5424: Move infinity to new coercion model

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5424

 Original creator: robertwb